Revolutionizing EdTech | Angela Maiers | Engati CX

 Angela has had both good and bad experiences with Chatbots.

 In education, Angela doesn’t think we’re there yet.
-They could be helpful with surface-level responses.
+An education chatbot could be helpful with surface-level responses.
 But there are a lot of issues within this sector that can’t be answered in 1 or 2 word answers.

 She has also had experiences where the chatbot was too intrusive.